magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uiclass_concept.md

 ## What is `uiClass`?

 The `uiClass` is an abstract class from which all components are extended.
-The `uiClass` is a low-level class and is rarely used as direct parent for UI components' classes.
+The `uiClass` is a low-level class and is rarely used as direct parent for UI component's classes.

 `uiClass` source code is `<UI_Module_dir>/view/base/web/js/lib/core/class.js`, in the {{site.data.var.ce}} github repository: [app/code/Magento/Ui/view/base/web/js/lib/core/class.js]({{ site.mage2100url }}app/code/Magento/Ui/view/base/web/js/lib/core/class.js)